ballerina-platform/ballerina-distribution/examples/grpc-service-bidirectional-streaming/grpc_bidirectional_streaming.md

 # gRPC service - Bidirectional streaming RPC

-A `grpc:Listener` is created by providing the port, and a `grpc:Service` is attached to it.
-In the bidirectional streaming scenario, once a client is connected to the service, the client and the service sends message streams to each other.
-In this scenario, the two streams operate independently and therefore, clients and servers can read and write in any order.
+A `grpc:Listener` is created by providing the port and a `grpc:Service` is attached to it.
+In the bidirectional streaming scenario, once a client is connected to the service, the client and the service send message streams to each other.
+In this scenario, the two streams operate independently, and therefore, the clients and servers can read and write in any order.
 Use this to receive multiple requests from a client and send multiple responses back.

 ## Generate the service definition